CBaptiste/AlgoliaAppSearch/readme.md

 - not the most beautiful UI but simple and effective
 - And the most important : I get what I look for
 - category combination search
-- Node for quick small sized back end
+- 3 files MVC back end

 #### Bad Parts
 - Angular's `ng-repeat` not the best choice for fast DOM update apparently: I cannot get rid of the 200ms white blank when switching images